huggingface/transformers/docs/source/en/model_doc/vitpose.md

 specific language governing permissions and limitations under the License.
 -->

-# ViTPose
+# VitPose

 ## Overview

-The ViTPose model was proposed in [ViTPose: Simple Vision Transformer Baselines for Human Pose Estimation](https://arxiv.org/abs/2204.12484) by Yufei Xu, Jing Zhang, Qiming Zhang, Dacheng Tao.
-ViTPose employs a standard, non-hierarchical [Vision Transformer](https://arxiv.org/pdf/2010.11929v2) as backbone for the task of keypoint estimation.
+The VitPose model was proposed in [ViTPose: Simple Vision Transformer Baselines for Human Pose Estimation](https://arxiv.org/abs/2204.12484) by Yufei Xu, Jing Zhang, Qiming Zhang, Dacheng Tao.
+VitPose employs a standard, non-hierarchical [Vision Transformer](https://arxiv.org/pdf/2010.11929v2) as backbone for the task of keypoint estimation.
 A simple decoder head is added on top to predict the heatmaps from a given image.
 Despite its simplicity, the model gets state-of-the-art results on the challenging MS COCO Keypoint Detection benchmark.

 The abstract from the paper is the following: